rizinorg/rizin/librz/util/sdb/README.md

 =====================

-sdb is a simple string key/value database based on djb's cdb disk storage and supports JSON and arrays introspection.
+sdb is a simple string key/value database based on djb's cdb disk storage and supports arrays introspection.

 Author
 ------